Program Evaluation with Remotely Sensed Outcomes: Additional Theoretical Results and Discussion

 Assumption~\ref{assumption:observational_timing} becomes $D_t\indep R_{t''}|Y_{t'}$.
-Given the time variation in the measurement of the outcome and the RSV, this amounts to a Markov property: the effect of the earlier treatment $D_t$ on the later RSV $R_{t''}$ must operate only though the its effect on the intermediate outcome $Y_{t'}$.
+Given the time variation in the measurement of the outcome and the remotely sensed variable, this amounts to a Markov property: the effect of the earlier treatment $D_t$ on the later remotely sensed variable $R_{t''}$ must operate only though its effect on the intermediate outcome $Y_{t'}$.
 Importantly, $R_{t''}$ may depend on later outcomes $Y_{t''}$, but any effect from the earlier treatment $D_{t}$ must be via the intermediate outcome $Y_{t'}$.

-Concretely, 2010 Smartcards may affect 2013 consumption; 2013 consumption may affect 2019 consumption; and 2013 and 2019 consumption may affect 2019 satellite images.
-However, in this example, 2010 Smartcards cannot affect 2019 consumption via in any channel besides 2013 consumption.
-In this sense there is a Markov restriction.
-Figures~\ref{fig:no_direct_consumption} and~\ref{fig:no_direct_income} provide empirical evidence supporting this assumption.
+Concretely, consider the following example: 2010 Smartcards may affect 2013 consumption; 2013 consumption may affect 2019 consumption; and 2013 and 2019 consumption may affect 2019 satellite images.
+However, in this example, 2010 Smartcards cannot affect 2019 consumption in any channel besides 2013 consumption.
+This is one possible example that satisfies the Markov restriction.
+Figure~\ref{fig:no_direct_effects_other_outcomes} provides empirical evidence supporting this assumption.

 \begin{theorem}[Identification with time variation] Suppose Assumptions~\ref{assumption:experiment_timing},~\ref{assumption:stability_timing}, and~\ref{assumption:observational_timing} hold.
 Then

 where $\Delta^{e}_t= \frac{ 1(D_t = 1, S = e)}{ \Pr(D_t = 1, S = e) }-\frac{ 1(D_t = 0, S = e)}{ \Pr(D_t = 0, S = e) }$ and $\Delta^o_{t'}= \frac{1(Y_{t'} = 1, S = o) }{\Pr(Y_{t'} = 1, S = o )}- \frac{1(Y_{t'} = 0, S = o) }{\Pr(Y_{t'} = 0, S = o )}.$ \end{theorem}